 - salt and pepper to taste or chili pepper flakes

-- Put your vegetable stock to simmer.
-If using granulated store-bought veggie stock, bring the water to boil and prepare according to packaging instructions.
-Hydrate the chopped dried tomatoes by adding them to the broth.
+- Broth Prep: Put your vegetable stock to simmer.
+If using store-bought granulated veggie stock, follow packaging instructions.
+Add the chopped dried tomatoes to hydrate in the broth.

-- Peel and chop your onions.
-Finely chop the onions.
+- Onion & Garlic: Peel and finely chop your onions.
 Mince the garlic cloves.

-- Add the risotto rice, stir until lightly toasted, add wine or ⅓ cup of vegetable broth, and stir until completely absorbed.
+- Risotto Base: On medium heat, add one tablespoon of olive oil.
+Sauté the onions until translucent, then add garlic.
+Add the risotto rice, stir until lightly toasted.
+Pour in the wine or ⅓ cup of vegetable broth, stirring until absorbed.

-- With a colander, skim the hydrated chopped dried tomatoes from the simmering vegetable stock and add them to the rice.
+- Tomatoes: Using a colander, skim out the hydrated chopped dried tomatoes from the simmering broth and mix them into the rice.

-- Remove from the heat, let it sit for 2-5 minutes, and serve.
-Garnish with fresh basil, Vegan Parm Cheese, and freshly cracked black pepper or chili flakes to add some heat.
+- Finishing Touch: Once the rice reaches an 'al dente' texture, stir in the last tablespoon of olive oil.
+Remove from heat, let it sit for 2-5 minutes, then serve.
+Garnish with fresh basil, vegan parmesan, and a sprinkle of black pepper or chili flakes for some zing.
+Enjoy!

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist's advice.
 See our full Nutritional Disclosure here.